microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 | ERROR_WRITE_VERIFY    | 0x0B     | The memory written to the row does not match the internal copy of the memory to write.

 ## Summary
-The PIC16-152 is perfect for building intelligent and flexible I/O expanders that enable more feature rich systems that can do more with less.
+The PIC16-152 is perfect for building intelligent and flexible I/O expanders that enable more feature rich systems that can do more with fewer parts.